 - Senior students from international and government schools and youth centers were educated about how the stock exchange works and why it exists by the Egyptian Stock Exchange Authority and the Egyptian Financial Supervisory Authority.

-- Stock exchange study tours and awareness sessions were organized on the stock exchange premise.
+- Stock exchange study tours and awareness sessions were organised on the stock exchange premise.

 - 204 bank branches from the Banque Misr, Arab African International Bank, Export Development Bank of Egypt, Housing and Development Bank, National Bank of Egypt invited over 4000 students to tour their premises.